Meditation for Men: A Beginner Guide Without the Stigma

 Meditation for Men in Plain Language

-Meditation for men is attention training, not a test of toughness, flexibility, or belief.
-You choose one anchor, such as breathing, body sensation, sound, or the feeling of feet on the floor, then practice coming back when the mind runs off.
+Meditation for men is attention training, not a toughness exam, flexibility contest, or belief system.
+You choose one anchor, such as breathing, body sensation, sound, or the warmth of a coffee mug in your palms, then practice coming back when the mind wanders.

 Meditation for men is secular mental training that uses attention to the breath, body, or present moment to notice thoughts and stress without automatically reacting to them.
 That sentence is the whole idea.